Ruminations on TV Shows, Comics, And Music

 Serial 8: Planet Of The Ood

 (10, Donna, Ood)

 The Doctor and his new companion encounter a slave race being sold by humans as "servants".
-The whole scenario is fucked up, and The Doctor and Donna are going to do their best to fix it.
+The whole scenario is not okay, and The Doctor and Donna are going to do their best to fix it.

 Serial 9: Sontaran Stratagem/The Poison Sky